OS2mo/os2mo/README.md

 `get_org_unit_path_string` and `get_or_create_org_unit_uuid`, see the chapter on [engagement conversion](#engagement-conversion).

-Mapping org unit addresses to LDAP objects other than `employee` objects (i.e. objects with a cpr number field) is currently not supported.
+Mapping org unit addresses to LDAP objects other than `employee` objects (i.e. the object which contains the address also contains employee information like name, cpr-no, etc.) is currently not supported.

 #### IT user conversion
 It user conversion follows the same logic as address conversion.
 An example of an IT